mitchellgordon95/mitchellgordon95.github.io/_posts/2019-05-09-the-importance-of-not-taking-math-too-seriously.md

 there's nothing wrong with trying to be correct, these feelings really impeded my ability to do good math.
 Anxiety makes it hard to learn new things or see things from a different perspective, which is exactly what you need to do good math.
-Instead, I started seeing math as a *creative* endeavor and I figured out that I do my best work when I'm having fun.
+Instead, I started seeing math as a *creative* endeavor, and I figured out that I do my best work when I'm having fun.

 > You know, for a mathematician, he did not have enough imagination.
 But he has become a poet and now he is fine.